Aikon-platform/aiiinotate/docs/specifications/5_aikon.md

 ### Other

 - annotations should be ordered by their position on the page (or have a method that returns annotations ordered)
+- store rectangular annotations (bounding boxes) as well as polygonal annotations